Puerto Rico's Christopher Columbus Statue Survives Hurricane Maria

 The statue sits on a huge base, which is shaped like a ship, and is perched on a grassy hill.
 A thin-faced Christopher Columbus stands on top.
 His open right hand jets in the air, his left steadies a huge steering wheel.

 This wasn't a very developed part of the northern coast to begin with but since Hurricane Maria hit, there's even less left standing.
-Just a few restaurants and some battered homes, such as Juan Mena's, who lives right next door to the statue.
+Just a few restaurants and some battered houses, such as Juan Mena's home, which is right next door to the statue.

 "When they inaugurated the 600-ton statue last year we all said, 'Wow.'
 We've never seen anything this big around here," Mena said.

-He got to ride the elevator up to the ship's observation deck, where he says he could see all the way down the coast.
+Mena got to ride the elevator up to the ship's observation deck, where he says he could see all the way down the coast.
 Plans were to develop the area, with hotels, a golf course even a few zip lines.
 Maria however blew a huge hole in those plans.

 At the gas station down the road, a crew is cleaning up.
 The front panels of all the pumps are blown off, the station's roof is on its side and twisted metal liters the ground.